 This is a back-to-the-basics request.
 It’s common sense, but easy to forget.
 Your marketing initiatives need to connect to your specific audience in order to be successful.
 So — who is your target audience?
 Contractors?
 Nonprofit donors?
 Online shoppers?
 Pet-adopters?

 Personalized marketing is key in the modern digital age.
 Knowing who you’re targeting in your marketing campaigns allows you to be specific, personable, and worthy of remembrance.
-Before calling a marketing agency, figure out who your audience is, what appeals to them, and what their pain points are.
+Before calling a marketing agency, spend some time thinking about who your audience is, what appeals to them, and what their pain points are.

 Bonus tip: know how your product or service speaks to that pain point.

 This is a big one.
 Before hopping on a call, you should have an idea of your “brand.”
-This doesn’t mean you need to have a comprehensive understanding of everything branding entails, but having a few colors you like, a font that you consistently use, and a defined logo are key to any successful partnership with a marketing agency.
+This doesn’t mean you need to have a comprehensive understanding of everything branding entails, but knowing your organization’s personality goes a long way.

-8. Define what you need your site to do
+8. A list of what you need your site to do

 Your site is a tool for your team.
 It should make life easier for you and for your clients.
 What are the things you NEED your site to do?
 What are the things you WANT your site to do?
 Coming into a phone call with your website must-haves is helpful for a web design team.
 No, you don’t have to know every single specific functionality — but letting us know that you want order processing and/or event scheduling is incredibly helpful when we scope the timeline and budget requirements of a project.